 DAI issue campaigns emerge from a process that begins with conversations among leaders of DAI institutions.
 Being attuned to the community, leaders identify issues.
 Not complacent or easily daunted, and energized by a desire to transform hope into action, we form a group to research the problem.
 In time the group knows the background, defines the issue, and proposes a plan.
 With support from the rest of the organization, we authorize an issue team and inaugurate a campaign.

-In the 2015 legislative sessions, DAI worked with our sister Texas organizations to secure $5 million for long-term job training programs like Skill QUEST.
-Additionally, DAI leaders will work for local public funding for long-term job training.
+In the 2015 legislative sessions, DAI worked with IAF organizations in Texas to secure $5 million for long-term job training programs like Skill QUEST.

 Immigration and Worker Rights